Asian Lady Beetle

 - Sealing off all entry points to the building outdoors, including where phone lines, cable TV wires, and other pipes and vents enter buildings

 - Caulking openings in the foundation and around plumbing, electrical conduits, and windows

 - Repairing or replacing any damaged window or door screens, screens in roof vents and in bathroom and kitchen fans

 - Don't crush them!
 Avoid stepping on or squashing Asian lady beetles, as the insect may stain carpets, other fabrics, or walls.

 - Vacuum!
 Simply vacuuming the insect up may prove effective.

 - Prevention is the key, so caulk and close up window and door frame gaps, and any other openings into the building.

 Professional Pest Control

 To prevent Asian lady beetle entry, an insecticide treatment must be applied during late September or early October before the insects begin to enter buildings, in order to be effective.
-Once the pests have entered the building, an interior treatment can be done in Winter or Spring that will eliminate them as the come out of hibernation.
+Once the pests have entered the building, an interior treatment can be done in winter or spring that will eliminate them as they come out of hibernation.